sudexp/mobile-project-api/README.md

 *GET routes:*
 - */api/collection* - to get a collection of items
-- */api/orders* - to get orders of items
+- */api/orders* - to get orders
 - */api/users* - to get users

-- */api/collection/:id* - to get a particular item
+- */api/collection/:id* - to get a particular item from collection
 - */api/orders/:id* - to get a particular order
 - */api/users/:id* - to get a particular user

-- */api/orders/:order_id/items* - to get all items belonging to a particular user
+- */api/orders/:orderId/items* - to get all items belonging to a particular order
-- */api/orders/:orderId/items/:id* - to get a particular belonging to a particular user
+- */api/orders/:orderId/items/:id* - to get a particular item from order items

-*Note:* it is also possible to perform GET request using query filters, for example, */api/collection?color=Blue*
+*Note:* it is also possible to perform GET request using query filters, for example:
+- */api/collection?color=Blue*  - to get all the items with the blue color

 *POST routes:*
 - */api/auth* - login (auth) route